-Institute remained lifeline for eye care patients
+Institute remained lifeline for eye care patients during pandemic shutdown.

 Visual Reminders are everywhere as you walk into the Dean McGee Eye Institute on the University of Oklahoma (OU) Health Sciences campus amid the COVID-19 pandemic.